Pavinberg/Pavinberg/README.md

 - ⚡ Fun fact: ...
 -->

 - ☺️ I’m interested in cloud computing frameworks and data center architecture.
+  - My research topics are data center congestion control, flow control and big data processing system.
-Recently I'm focusing on cross data center data transimission through WAN and dedicated fibers.
+  - Recently I'm focusing on congestion control and flow control for cross data center data transimission through WAN and dedicated fibers.
-- 🤗 I also like to explore the design and techiniques of programming language.
+- 🤗 I also love to explore the design and techiniques of programming language.